Conformal blocks and cohomology in genus 0: Key Lemmas

 \begin{lemma} Suppose $g(u_1,\dots,u_n)$ is a symmetric polynomial in $u_1,\dots,u_n$ which vanishes on $u_1=\dots=u_n$.
-Then $g$ is a linear combination of functions of the form \end{lemma} \begin{proof} Clearly $g$ is a linear combination of elements of the form $(u_1-u_2)A$.
-We just need to show that
+Then $g$ is a linear combination of functions of the form where ${A}_{ij}$ are (possibly non-symmetric) polynomials. \end{lemma} \begin{proof} We first show that $g$ is a linear combination of elements of the form $(u_i-u_j)B_{ij}$, where $B_{ij}$ are (possibly non-symmetric) polynomials.
+To see this, divide $g$ as a polynomial in $u_2$ with remainder, by $(u_2-u_1)$.
+The remainder is a (possibly non-symmetric) polynomial in $u_1,u_3,\dots,u_n$.
+Now continue with $(u_3-u_1)$ all the way until and including $(u_n-u_1)$.
+The final remainder is a function in $u_1$ alone, which vanishes when $u_1=\dots=u_n$, and is hence zero.